osrf/gazebo_tutorials/ros_wrapper_versions/tutorial.md

 This means that including the osrfoundation repository is not strictly needed to get the Gazebo Ubuntu package.
 It can be installed from the ros repository.

+### Gazebo built from source

+If you have compiled a gazebo version from source, note that depending on the repository branch used (`gazebo_3.0`,`gazebo_4.0`,...) your gazebo will be binary compatible with the gazebo_ros_pkgs (and all other ROS packages compiled on top of gazebo) only if the major version matches your local branch repository and the gazebo version used in your ROS distro.
+For example, if you are compiling from gazebo branch `gazebo_2.0`, you can use the ros_gazebo_pkgs present in Indigo (which uses gazebo2 series).

+Note that if you are using `default` branch, you are probably not binary compatible with any of the packages released, so you will need a catkin workspace for getting a valid gazebo_ros_pkgs.

 ## Using a specific ROS version and Gazebo